 Using a video converter on PC to convert the video – Way 04

 This is called an old-fashioned way.
 You might have used video converter on PC to convert videos.
 These days it’s hard to find a free and relevant video converter.
 Depending on the video length, it might take a lot of time, but it is one of the trusted ways to play video on your default video player.
 You will need a charging cable for your phone to open files on the PC.
 Make sure the cable supports media transferring.
 Once everything is ready, let’s download a video converter.
 Some of the free video converters are Freemake Video Converter and Any Video Converter.
-Before starting, make sure you understand that what resolution your device supports.
+Before starting, make sure you understand what resolution your device supports.
 If your device is one of the latest ones, then 1080P would be fine.

 Let’s go through step by step process on how to convert.
 I’ll be using Freemake Video Converter, but the process is the same for most of the converters.